paddyohanlon/colmenacowork/prices.md

       loading="lazy"
     />
     <p>
       A hot desk is one chosen from one of the non-permenant desks.
-The desk can vary depending on availability on the day, and you need to take your stuff home with you.
+The desk can vary depending on availability on the day.
     </p>
     <p>
       With this option you have access to the space during our working hours.
 Our office hours are Monday to Friday, 8am to 8pm.